Cognitive | Fluid Intelligence

 Raven's Progressive Matrices

-The test has one of the highest g-loadings of any psychometric instrument — meaning it correlates more strongly with general intelligence than almost any other single test.
-This is why it is the primary reference test used in research on the Flynn Effect — rising IQ scores over generations.
+The test has one of the highest g-loadings of any psychometric instrument - Meaning it correlates more strongly with general intelligence than almost any other single test.
+This is why it is the primary reference test used in research on the Flynn Effect - Rising IQ scores over generations.
+For more on this relationship, read pattern recognition vs IQ.

 Why Raven's Is Culture-Fair